nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my2.md

 Tailwind is a library that makes super easy to style HTML pages using CSS

-I will install Tailwind CSS IntelliSense, Docs, Headwind
+I will install Tailwind CSS IntelliSense, Docs, Tailwind

 ## Install the Astro Tailwind extension